akashb1999/test-js/README.md

 # test-js
-just for practice for js in online code editor
+Just for practice of JS in the online code editor.